esp32-deep-sleep

 • External Wakeup (Ext0 and Ext1)

 Upon exiting Deep Sleep, the program restarts from the beginning.
-Any variables we had stored in “normal” memory are erased.
-It is almost like rebooting the ESP32.
+Variables stored in “normal” memory are erased.
+It’s almost like resetting the ESP32.

 RTC